-Dads, don’t forget one of the important women in your life on Valentine’s Day – your daughter.
+Dad, don’t forget an important woman in your life on Valentine’s Day – your daughter.

-It’s never too early to establish a Valentine’s tradition with her that lets your daughter know how much she is loved by that special man in her life.
-A father’s love profoundly impacts a daughter.
-In fact, it has been said that a woman takes her relationship with her father, good or bad, to the grave.
+It’s never too early for a father to establish a Valentine’s tradition to express love to his daughter.
+A father’s love profoundly impacts a girl, and many believe that a woman takes her relationship with her father (good or bad) to the grave.

 Many women who grow up without a father will float through life, looking for someone to fill that void.
-Girls who grow up without a relationship with their father are at greater risk for experiencing problems in school, abusing drugs and alcohol and participating in risky sexual behavior.
-In fact, adolescent girls without fathers are twice as likely to be involved in early sexual activity and seven times more likely to get pregnant as an adolescent.
+Girls who grow up with absent fathers are at greater risk for experiencing problems in school, abusing drugs and alcohol and participating in risky sexual behavior.
+In fact, adolescent girls without fathers are twice as likely to be involved in early sexual activity – and they’re seven times more likely to get pregnant as a teen.

-But girls who grow up with an involved father have a reduced risk of early puberty, risky sexual behavior and teen pregnancy.
-Strong father/daughter relationships impact a daughter’s ability to trust and relate to the men in her life in a healthy way.
+Additionally, strong father/daughter relationships impact a daughter’s ability to trust and relate to men in a healthy way.
 Daughters who have a healthy bond with their father tend to be more self-reliant and confident and less likely to develop eating disorders.
 They also tend to perform better in school.

-The father/daughter bond is even more important when the father and daughter are not living in the same household.
+The father/daughter bond is even more important when the father and daughter live in different households.

-One woman recalls how special Valentine’s Day was for her because she knew her father would give her a chocolate heart every year.
-When her father divorced her mother and moved out, the Valentine’s tradition ceased to happen and left her with only memories.
+One woman recalls how special Valentine’s Day was for her as a child.
+She knew her father would give her a chocolate heart every year.
+When her father divorced her mother and left, the Valentine’s tradition ended and left her with only memories.
 Decades later, she still wonders why he quit giving her the Valentine heart.

 Keep in mind that little things can mean a lot to daughters.
-Small traditions such as weekly phone calls or conversations, writing notes to each other or a daddy/daughter date can go a long way in strengthening that special bond.
+Even traditions such as weekly conversations, writing notes to each other or a daddy/daughter date can strengthen that special bond.